yelabucsf/lupus_1M_cells_clean/README.md

-This repo contains all code needed to generate figures and supplementarry figures from Subramaniam et al., 2019.
+This repo contains all code needed to generate figures and supplementary figures from Subramaniam et al., 2019.
 It is orgaanized by figure number from the paper.
 They are organized as follows:

 Figure 1: Cell type proportion differences